overwolf/events-sample-apps/README.md

 ## events-sample-apps

-This repository contains some sample apps for different supported games.
+ This repository contains some sample apps that demonstrate how to listen to games events in various supported games.